locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 ![duplicate-requests](/assets/read_log_with_bash_shell_0.png)

-Bingo!!!
+Tada!!!
 I found it 😇

 To be sure, I check the batch message with order `3,2,3,1,4,2,3,1,4,3` is unique in the node1 local storage